 Quiet observation helps you untangle who you really are from who you’ve been told you should be.
 Through regular practice you’ll start to notice:

-- Your core beliefs—some of which may be outdated and holding you back.
+- Your core beliefs, some of which may be outdated and holding you back

-- Your true desires—what you genuinely want, apart from external expectations.
+- Your true desires, what you genuinely want apart from external expectations

 Using meditation for self-discovery builds a better relationship with yourself.
 The insights you gain become a reliable inner compass, guiding decisions and helping you build a life that feels aligned with who you are.
 For practical tools, the Life Purpose App explores how inner insights can connect to long-term purpose and choices.
+You can learn more at /life-purpose-app.

 Foundational Meditation Techniques for Your Journey